Alik Sukh

-Alik Sukh (English: Unreal Happiness) is a 2013 Bengali Medical psychological thriller based on the novel Alikh Sukh by Suchitra Bhattacharya.
-The film is directed by the duo Shiboprosad Mukherjee and Nandita Roy, starring Debshankar Haldar, Rituparna Sengupta and Sohini Sengupta in the lead roles.
-It was released on 19 July 2013.
-The storyline is based on a novel of Bengali novelist Suchitra Bhattacharya.
+Alik Sukh (English: Unreal Happiness) is a 2013 Bengali psychological thriller film directed by Shiboprosad Mukherjee and Nandita Roy.
+It is based an eponymous novel by Suchitra Bhattacharya.
+The film starrs Debshankar Haldar, Rituparna Sengupta and Sohini Sengupta among others.

+Alik Sukh opened to mixed reviews from the critics and positive reviews from the audience.
+It ran in theatres over 50 days.
+On 15 September 2013, it was released in multiple states across India, outside of West Bengal.

 Plot

-Dr. Kingshuk Guha (Debshankar Haldar), a renowned gynecologist, finds himself in a professional crisis when one of his patients, Kabita Mondol (Sohini Sengupta), dies on the operating table while he is away purchasing a luxury apartment for his family.
-Kabita's enraged husband (Biswanath Basu) and relatives attempt to mob the hospital.
-Upon hearing the news, Kingshuk's wife, Rumi (Rituparna Sengupta), rushes to the hospital to support him.
+Dr. Kingshuk Guha, a renowned gynecologist, finds himself in a professional crisis when one of his patients, Kabita Mondol, dies on the operating table while he is away purchasing a luxury apartment for his family.
+Kabita's enraged husband and relatives attempt to mob the hospital.
+Upon hearing the news, Kingshuk's wife, Rumi, rushes to the hospital to support him.
 There, she sees Kabita's corpse lying unattended in the empty operating theater and begins to imagine that the dead woman is communicating with her.

 Though well-off, happily married, and pregnant with their second child, Rumi starts to question her right to happiness, given that her husband is responsible for depriving another family of their loved one.
 She becomes emotionally distant from Kingshuk, who refuses to accept responsibility for Kabita's death.
-In turn, Kingshuk grows frustrated with Rumi’s lack of support as he faces an investigation by a medical committee and a compensation claim of Rs 1,000,000 from Kabita's family.
+In turn, Kingshuk grows frustrated with Rumi's lack of support as he faces an investigation by a medical committee and a compensation claim of Rs 1,000,000 from Kabita's family.
 Their relationship deteriorates to the point where they stop speaking to each other, and eventually, Rumi leaves with their son to stay with her parents.

-Kingshuk eventually reaches an out-of-court settlement with Kabita’s family for Rs 300,000.
+Kingshuk eventually reaches an out-of-court settlement with Kabita's family for Rs 300,000.
 Relieved and hoping to reconcile with Rumi, he calls her and informs her that he has "bought off the patient’s family."
 Rumi, devastated by Kingshuk's callousness and the lack of justice for Kabita, suffers a fall shortly after the call, leading to a miscarriage and severe abdominal hemorrhaging.

 In a cruel twist of fate, Kingshuk finds himself in the same desperate position as Kabita's husband, as the medical team at the local hospital takes its time attending to Rumi.
 She survives, and a remorseful Kingshuk seeks her forgiveness, vowing to make amends.
 From Rumi's perspective, Kabita finally finds closure, and hopes for a happier future emerge.